vasanth913/React-Journey/README.md

     --> First we need to create context, then we need to use context --> Don't use context all over the places, do it when you need the data all over the application

+  # Redux ToolKit
+     --> Redux is not mandatory in the application.
+Only large application needs redux.
+Small-size/medium-size application is not needed redux
+     --> React and Redux are two different libraries --> Use Redux wisely in your application
+     --> Redux offers easy debugging
+     --> Redux is not only library, there is also library which is gaining popularity.
+Eg: Zustand --> Redux is a predictable state container for JS Apps.

+  # Redux workflow
+    Write Flow -->  Click the Add button --> dispatch an action --> reducer function --> modify the slice of the redux store Read Flow --> From the store -->(Selector) Subscribing to the store --> updating the cart --> Subscribing to the store means "Sync with the Store"

+  # Redux Toolkit Steps
+   --> Install @reduxjs/toolkit and react-redux
+   --> Build our store
+   --> Connect our store to the app
+   --> Create a cart slice
+   --> Dispatch an action
+   --> Read the data using selector